Updated on: 2/26/2019

 Some experts believe that high definition electronics – such as side-view mirror cameras and radar sensors – will be more effective, as long as trucking companies buy into the value of making investments into these types of safety features.

 Of course, from a legal perspective it is the responsibility of the semi-truck driver to change lanes safely and check his or her surroundings before changing lanes.
 If a semi-truck driver is found to have caused an accident because of a failure to check for other vehicles, it is likely the trucker will be cited and held legally liable for causing the accident.

-However, an ounce of prevention is worth a pound of cure, and simply being aware of the serious safety issues presented by semi-truck blind spots may help drivers avoid truck crashes.
+However, an ounce of prevention is worth a pound of cure, and simply being aware of the serious safety issues presented by semi-truck blind spots may help drivers avoid semi-truck crashes.
 If a driver is able to recognize that they may be approaching a semi-truck’s blind spot, they might decide to switch lanes away from the blind spot or pass the truck in a safe manner.

 Seattle attorney Chris Davis of Davis Law Group, P.S., has more than 25 years of experience representing injured accident victims and their loved ones.
 If you would like to learn more about your legal rights or request a consultation with an attorney, call Davis Law Group at (206) 727-4000 today.